angelamar1e/CompletionForm/README.md

 ## Notes
 - CSS Bootstrap 5 was used for layout.
-- The file under the SQL Database folder is a MySQL dump file for the database/storage structure.
+- A MySQL dump file for the database structure used for data storage is included under the SQL Database folder.